VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 This procedure describes the process for managing all VET Recognition of Prior Learning (RPL) and Credit Transfer applications.

-This procedure will ensure compliance with the VET Assessment Procedure, Standards for National Vocational Education and Training Regulator (NVR), Standards for Registered Training Organisations (RTOs) 2015 and the Australian Qualifications Framework AQF.
+This procedure will ensure compliance with the VET Assessment Procedure, National Vocational Education and Training Regulator (Outcome Standards for Registered Training Organisations) Instrument 2025 and the Australian Qualifications Framework AQF.

 Scope